Thefolle/SdpProject/README.md

 - DespawningSystem: destroys all the entities that the simulator asked to;
 - Domain: a container for POCOs (Plain-Old C# Object); it currently holds the model of the city, as described by the pertinent json [schema](./Unity/Assets/Resources/citySchema.json);
 - TrafficLightSystem: given each cross, logically decides which semaphore has the turn;
-- TrafficLightChangeColorSystem: decides the color of a given traffic light based on the turn.
+- TrafficLightChangeColorSystem: decides the color of a given traffic light based on the turn;
+- BusPathFinderSystem: computes the minimum path between two bus stops, for each bus stop in the city; the path toward the next bus stop is assigned once to the current bus stop, since a bus should always follow the same path;
+- SemaphoreStateAssignerSystem: a minor system that makes streets aware of their current semaphore state (green or red).

 ## Life cycle of the simulation